The office of First Lady Melania Trump has been noticeably quiet

 Since attending her husband's inauguration, Melania Trump has stayed out of the spotlight — and largely out of the White House.

-In the meantime her duties have, at times, been filled by Trump's daughter, Ivanka, who accompanied her father to Dover Air Force Base in Delaware last week to pay respects to a Navy SEAL killed in a weekend raid in Yemen.

-The first lady did, however, attend the Red Cross Gala last Saturday in Mar-A-Lago with her husband.
+On more than one occasion, her absence has been conspicuous, raising questions about how she'll help shape the tone and tenor of life in her husband's new and busy administration.
+A delay in naming key staffers to her office has in turn delayed the carrying out of duties that typically fall to the first lady.

-While Melania Trump did not accompany visiting first lady, Akie Abe, of Japan, when she toured several Washington sites this week, she did greet her Japanese counterpart at Joint Base Andrews in Maryland before they traveled down to the Trump's family's Mar-A-Lago resort in Florida.
+On Friday, the first lady of Japan, Akie Abe, found herself making her scheduled stops in Washington, D.C., alone.
+Traditionally, the first lady of the United States accompanies the spouse of visiting foreign leaders visiting local sites.
+Trump instead greeted her Japanese counterpart at Joint Base Andrews in Maryland before they traveled down to the Trump family's private Mar-a-Lago resort in Florida.

+In recent weeks, however, there are signs that Melania Trump's office is beginning to come together.

 The White House did not immediately respond to NBC News questions about the timing of hiring for such positions as schedulers and press secretary staff.
-Nor did the White House answer questions about planning underway for such marquee events in which first ladies traditionally take a leadership role, such as the Easter Egg Roll which takes place in the spring and draws thousands.
+Nor did the White House answer questions about what plans are underway for marquee events in which first ladies traditionally take a leadership role, such as the Easter Egg Roll which takes place in the spring and draws thousands.

+Critics have noted that her decision to stay in New York until her son, Barron, 10, finishes the school year is costing taxpayers a significant amount of money.
+Meanwhile, Ivanka Trump, Trump's adult daughter who recently dismissed "inappropriate" speculation that she would effectively act as first lady while Melania Trump remains away, has fulfilled certain duties that might otherwise fall to the president's spouse.

 Still, one White House official told NBC News that the first lady's office is "staffing up and eager to get things moving," noting that there is much happening behind the scenes.

-But Mrs. Trump's thinly staffed office should come as little surprise, Anita McBride, former chief of staff to First Lady Laura Bush and Executive-in-Residence at American University told NBC News.
+Melania Trump's thinly staffed office should come as little surprise, Anita McBride, former chief of staff to First Lady Laura Bush and executive-in-residence at American University, told NBC News.

-McBride surmises that "even if they were fully staffed as of today" it's not clear that things would be all that different.
-While the pace of the West Wing has been near-constant executive actions on many of the president's campaign promises, the office of the first lady isn't subject to the same expectations.
+McBride surmises that "even if they were fully staffed as of today," it's not clear that things would be all that different.
+While Trump has moved quickly on executive actions intended at fulfilling campaign promises, the office of the first lady isn't subject to the same expectations.

-"The president is doing so much, but he's elected to do that," said McBride, American University's executive-in-residence at the School of Public Affairs.
+"The president is doing so much, but he's elected to do that," McBride said.
 "She's not the elected official.
-She gets to rewrite that position description."
+She gets to rewrite that position's description."

-By comparison Michelle Obama was "reluctant" at first in the First Lady role, and Laura Bush was put on a shorter preparation timeline because of the Bush v Gore Supreme Court case that effectively decided the election in December 2000.
+By comparison, Michelle Obama has been described as "reluctant" in the role at first, and Laura Bush had less time to prepare for the mantle due to the Bush v.
+Gore Supreme Court case that effectively decided the election in December 2000.

 However, each first lady developed her own signature platform and made her mark.